 Your credentials did not work in Remote Desktop

-The issue is probably caused due to the Windows security policies or the username might have been changed recently.
+The issue is probably caused by the Windows security policies or the username might have been changed recently.
 The latter is especially true when you reinstall Windows and enter a new username.
 The credentials for the Windows Remote Desktop connection do not change automatically.

 To troubleshoot the problem, we will follow the following approach sequentially: